agodwinp/create-your-own-blockchain/README.md

 - A timestamp
 - A `number only used once` AKA nonce

-The last of these properties refers to the first number that a blockchain miner needs to discover before solving for a block in the blockchain.
+The last of these properties refers to the first number that a blockchain miner uses to discover the solution for confirming a block in the blockchain.
 Finding this number is extremely difficult, takes a lot of trial and error and a huge amount of computation.
 When a miner solves this computation, they are gifted cryptocurrency for their efforts.
-The reason why blocks need to be mined is because this effort of solving for a nonce validates each block (or set of transactions) on the blockchain.
-Therefore, by mining each block you're helping to secure and validate each transaction on the blockchain.
+The reason why blocks need to be mined is because this effort of finding a solution validates each block on the blockchain.
+Therefore, by mining each block you're helping to secure and validate each transaction on the blockchain and the more times a block is confirmed, the better!
 Until a block has been mined, it is not considered as a valid transaction, hence the huge demand for mining!

 When the `Block` is initialised we want a hash of the block to be returned.
 To do this, we can implement a getter to first stringify the block and then to create a hash from it using the `SHA256` algorithm.
 Finally, we want to return this hash value as a hexidecimal string.
 The code for the `Block` class should look like this: